-Most people can take safely up to 40 mg of zinc a day!
+Most people can take safely doses up to 40 mg of zinc a day!
 On the contrary, long-term zinc intakes above this dose may increase the risk of adverse health effects.

 Certainly, people can take much higher doses from zinc supplements for medical treatment and only under the care of their physician!